 The Wisconsin MBA Program in applied security analysis has built a tradition of excellence through an extensive range of hands-on learning opportunities to prepare you for an investment career.
-Beginning with your first semester, you'll learn from direct contact with leading investment practitioners, use the same analytical tools used by professionals, and control nearly $9 million in actual securities.
+Beginning with your first semester, you'll learn from direct contact with leading investment practitioners, use the same analytical tools used by professionals, and control more than $20 million in actual securities.
 You will learn how to put those investment skills into practice through regular contact with global investment leaders at conferences, networking luncheons, and in the classroom.

 Learn about the admissions process »

-In the capstone of the applied security analysis specialization in the Wisconsin MBA Program, second-year students manage close to $9 million of equities and fixed-income assets.
+In the capstone of the applied security analysis specialization in the Wisconsin MBA Program, second-year students manage over $20 million of equities and fixed-income assets.
 Three teams of second-year MBA students divide portfolios of stocks and bonds.
 After consulting with an advisory board of experienced practitioners on a strategy to optimize their investments, students have the authority to direct assets into any stocks, bonds, futures, or derivatives in any country they choose.
 Gain invaluable experience in real-world asset management by creating a well-researched strategy that considers the risks, rates of return, and volatility of your investment decisions.

 The first year of the Wisconsin MBA Program specialization in applied security analysis is focused on building the fundamental skills needed for a career in investment.
 Industry professionals from a wide range of financial specialties will teach you the keys to assessing the quality of corporate business models, weighing risks and opportunities, and applying valuation methodologies to a variety of security holdings.
 Alumni and successful industry leaders will help you apply what you learn in the classroom to real business decisions.
 During a recent applied learning session, students presented an action plan for increasing portfolio performance to a practicing fund manager.